Empowering Children Bay Area (ECBA)

 4. Is the volunteer opportunity episodic or continuous?

-Continuous for the school year with summers og
+Continuous for the school year with summers off

 5. What is the time commitment?